Being a faithful financial steward is core to following Jesus

 In the economy of this world, we have ownership.
 But it’s important to function from God’s perspective and not an earthly one.
 We can “own” a house while knowing that we don’t truly own it.
 The important thing is that regardless of how the world defines ownership, we truly know that we don’t really own anything.
 God owns, and gives, and takes away.

 Even in the earthly sense, we don’t truly own our homes.
 We must pay property tax on our homes, right?
 And it’s not cheap.
-You don’t pay the tax; you lose the home.
+If you don’t pay the tax, you lose the home.
 So, home ownership is a term we use to say that we control the value and disposition of the home as long as all the other requirements are satisfied.

 Owning a home (we don’t really own it) – if done correctly – can be a very smart thing even though it comes with risks.